Need a quote or a sample plan? Get started by contacting a TI Educational Technology Consultant to help you with your professional development needs.

 By the end of the workshop, participants should be comfortable:

 This workshop is available in a one-day format using TI-Nspire™ technology.
+A half-day workshop option is also available.
 A virtual workshop is also available in multiple two- or three-hour sessions.

 This workshop could be offered in conjunction with the following T³™ workshops: